On the centralization of the circumcentered-reflection method: Convergence order of cCRM

-We prove in this subsection the linear convergence rate of MAP and SPM under Assumption \ref{eb}.
-These results are known to hold under assumptions akin to \ref{eb}, but we include their proofs here in order to make it clear that they hold under precisely our version of \ref{eb}.
+We prove in this subsection the linear convergence of cCRM under Assumption \ref{eb}.
+We start deriving the linear convergence and associated rates of MAP and SPM under \ref{eb} with associate rates.
+These results for MAP and SPM are known to hold under assumptions akin to \ref{eb}, but we include their proofs here for the sake of completeness and self-containment.

-We start by recalling recall the definition of Q-linear and R-linear convergence.
+First, remind the definition of Q-linear, Q-superlinear and R-linear convergence.